top of page

 9. Sensory Sensitivities: We aim to create a welcoming environment for students with sensory sensitivities.
 However, those who experience extreme distress from sound, music, or interactive engagement may need additional accommodations.
 We are happy to discuss options to support participation.

 10. Communication Support Needs: Most of our services involve expressive participation—whether through vocalizing or using an AAC system.
 Students must have a reliable method of communication that allows the instructor (and peers, when applicable) to understand their responses, preferences, and ideas.
-Early childhood services (ages 0–5) and songwriting services do not require vocalization for participation, while singing services require students to vocalize in some form, even if the sounds are not words.
+Early childhood music services (ages 0–6) and songwriting services do not require vocalization for participation, while singing services require students to vocalize in some form, even if the sounds are not words.
 We welcome students who are nonspeaking; however, real-time interpretation or caregiver support is necessary to help facilitate participation when an AAC system requires assistance.
 We are committed to providing an accessible learning environment and value partnering with families to ensure each student’s communication needs are fully supported.

 13. Lack of Commitment: Consistent practice and engagement are essential for success.